legaultmarc/forward/docs/source/index.rst

     INFO:root:Running a linear regression analysis.
     INFO:forward.experiment:Completed all tasks in 00:00:51.

-    To view the interactive report, use the forward-cli.py script:
+    To view the interactive report, use the forward-cli script:

-    forward-cli.py report my_experiment
+    forward-cli report my_experiment

 To view the generated interactive report, you can then follow the on-screen